clearlydefined/docker_dev_env_experiment/README.md

 This is the backend of Clearly Defined, you can use it through the Website UI or through querying it directly through the command line.

+Any Clearly Defined environment needs a place to store raw harvest information.
+In the case of this development environment, we use the file store for storing harvest information (our production setup uses Azure blob storage).

+This Docker setup creates a volume for the harvested data and mounts it in the Service container.

 ```bash
 $ curl http://localhost:4000